-The performance metric reported by TPC-R is called the TPC-R Composite Query-per-Hour Performance Metric (QphR@Size), and reflects multiple aspects of the capability of the system to process queries.
-These aspects include the selected database size against which the queries are executed, the query processing power when queries are sub-TPC BenchmarkTM R Standard Specification Revision 2.1.0 Page 6 mitted by a single stream, and the query throughput when queries are submitted by multiple concurrent users.
-The TPC-R Price/Performance metric is expressed as \$/QphR@Size.
-To be compliant with the TPC-R standard, all references to TPC-R results for a given configuration must include all required reporting components (see Clause 5.4.6).
-The TPC believes that comparisons of TPC-R results measured against different database sizes are misleading and discourages such comparisons.
+The performance metric reported by TPC-H is called the TPC-H Composite Query-per-Hour Performance Metric (QphH@Size), and reflects multiple aspects of the capability of the system to process queries.
+These aspects include the selected database size against which the queries are executed, the query processing power when queries are submitted by a single stream and the query throughput when queries are submitted by multiple concurrent users.
+The TPC-H Price/Performance metric is expressed as \$/QphH@Size.
+To be compliant with the TPC-H standard, all references to TPC-H results for a given configuration must include all required reporting components (see Clause

+5.4.6).
+The TPC believes that comparisons of TPC-H results measured against different database sizes are misleading and discourages such comparisons.

-The TPC-R database must be implemented using a commercially available database management system (DBMS) and the queries executed via an interface using dynamic SQL.
+The TPC-H database must be implemented using a commercially available database management system (DBMS) and the queries executed via an interface using dynamic SQL.
 The specification provides for variants of SQL, as implementers are not required to have implemented a specific SQL standard in full.

-TPC-R uses terminology and metrics that are similar to other benchmarks, originated by the TPC and others.
-Such similarity in terminology does not in any way imply that TPC-R results are comparable to other benchmarks.
-The only benchmark results comparable to TPC-R are other TPC-R results compliant with the same revision.
+TPC-H uses terminology and metrics that are similar to other benchmarks, originated by the TPC and others.
+Such similarity in terminology does not in any way imply that TPC-H results are comparable to other benchmarks.
+The only benchmark results comparable to TPC-H are other TPC-H results compliant with the same revision.

 Despite the fact that this benchmark offers a rich environment representative of many decision support systems, this benchmark does not reflect the entire range of decision support requirements.
-In addition, the extent to which a customer can achieve the results reported by a vendor is highly dependent on how closely TPC-R approximates the customer application.
+In addition, the extent to which a customer can achieve the results reported by a vendor is highly dependent on how closely TPC-H approximates the customer application.
 The relative performance of systems derived from this benchmark does not necessarily hold for other workloads or environments.
 Extrapolations to any other environment are not recommended.

 Benchmark results are highly dependent upon workload, specific application requirements, and systems design and implementation.
 Relative system performance will vary as a result of these and other factors.
-Therefore, TPC-R should not be used as a substitute for a specific customer application benchmarking when critical capacity planning and/or product evaluation decisions are contemplated.
+Therefore, TPC-H should not be used as a substitute for a specific customer application benchmarking when critical capacity planning and/or product evaluation decisions are contemplated.

-Benchmark sponsors are permitted several possible system designs, provided that they adhere to the model described in Clause 6.
+Benchmark sponsors are permitted several possible system designs, provided that they adhere to the model described in Clause 6: .
 A full disclosure report (FDR) of the implementation details, as specified in Clause 8, must be made available along with the reported results.